MaraIvan20/MyPyControl-general-data-stream_Mara_PyTreadmillTask/readme.txt

-See gui_treadmill_task folder for the files of the treamill task gui; files from gui folder and pyTreadmillTask.py modified too, commented with #NEW!
+I adapted the original pyControl GUI to be able to show the trajectory plot and a reward/penalty barchart for the PyTreadmillTask.py;
-?to uncomment the lines in config/hardware_definition.py
+What I added can be found in the gui_treadmilltask folder; Additionally, some files in the gui folder and the PyTreadmillTask.py were modified, see comments #NEW!.